 There are different stages of periodontics disease depending on the severity of your mouths conditions.
 Generally, symptoms show signs like red and tender gums, bleeding while brushing, bad breath, and unpleasant taste in the mouth.
 If any of these signs begin to show the disease can worsen so it is best to see Dr. Snow as soon as possible to diagnose the severity and prevent tooth loss.

 Laser Periodontics Therapy

-There are two ways of treating Periodontics, non-surgical and surgical depending on the severity of the disease.
+There are two ways of treating Periodontics when you visit our dentist office.
+Either non-surgical and surgical treatment will be required depending on the severity of the disease.
 The non-surgical method removes tartar, bacteria, and plaque from the infected gum around the roots.
 The surgical method can be done with or without Lasers.
 Without lasers the gum is cut and peeled back for the deep cleaning process, and then sutured back.

 Laser periodontics uses a dental laser to remove the infected areas of the gum, then clean the bacteria, plaque, and tartar from the surrounding roots.
 The laser procedure doesn’t remove any tissue or create “tissue flaps” that need to be sutured back into place.

 Laser Periodontics has many benefits over the traditional surgical way.

 - Shorter Healing Time

 - Less invasive, so less swelling and bleeding